Quick inner navigation:

 The minimum deposit on this trading platform is $500.

-Etoro has leverages on cryptocurrency trading of up to 400.
+Etoro has leverage on cryptocurrency trading of up to 400.
 This has made CFD **crypto trading** more affordable and secure.

 Etoro has both the desktop trading platform and the mobile platform.
 There is an online Etoro application downloadable to your mobile phone.
 Real-time feeds of trades taking place are available on the mobile application.